jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 [Part 1 of the deep learning can be found here](https://jhui.github.io/2017/03/18/Deep-learning-tutorial/)
 ### Overfit

 In part 1, we prepare a simple model with 4 layers of computation nodes.
 The solutions for $$ W $$ are not unique.
-Should we prefer one solution over the other, or should we prefer smaller values for $$ W $$?
+Should we prefer one solution over the other, or should we select smaller values for $$ W $$?
 Are part of the network cancel out each other?

 ```
 Layer 1: